ipduh/OpenBTS-Testcall-Portable/README.md

 ## OpenBTS-Testcall-Portable
-OpenBTS with Testcall Debian Packages for Ubuntu 16.04LTS on amd64
+OpenBTS with Testcall Debian Packages. <br>
+Tested on Ubuntu 16.04LTS with a B210 SDR.

 ## Synopsis

 It aims in easing the installation and configuration of a GSM/GPRS one basestation network with OpenBTS.

-This is my packaged fork, https://github.com/ipduh/openbts, of OpenBTS, along with gsm_helpers, https://github.com/ipduh/gsm_helpers, a bashrc script with helper admin functions.
+This is my packaged fork, https://github.com/ipduh/openbts, of OpenBTS, along with gsm_helpers, https://github.com/ipduh/gsm_helpers, a bash script with administration and provisioning helper functions.

 This version of OpenBTS differs from the current version of OpenBTS in the following.